Nandj/ospatrol-docs/docs/manual/agent/agentless-monitoring.rst

 - ssh_generic_diff
 - ssh_pixconfig_diff

-For the first two, you give a list of directories in the configuration and OSSEC will do the integrity checking of them on the remote box.
-On the ssh_generic_diff, you give a set of commands to run on the remote box and OSSEC will alert when the output of them changes.
+For the first two, you give a list of directories in the configuration and OSPatrol will do the integrity checking of them on the remote box.
+On the ssh_generic_diff, you give a set of commands to run on the remote box and OSPatrol will alert when the output of them changes.
 The ssh_pixconfig_diff will alert when a Cisco PIX/router configuration changes.